Grand tourer: 1954 Mercedes-Benz 300SL

 The German automotive industry was devastated by the second World War, but in the post-war period a small number of firms brought it to prominence again.
 The emergence of the classic Porsche 356 is covered in the accompanying sports car article.
 In 1957 author John Stanford wrote: "The post-war Mercedes sports cars are in a way even more remarkable than those of Porsche.
 The firm was particularly badly hit by the war and it was several years before anything but a nominal production of cars could be undertaken.
 In 1951 appeared the "300", a luxurious and fast touring car with a single-camshaft six-cylinder engine of 2996 c.c. and chassis derived from the pre-war cars with swing-axle rear suspension.
 The "300S" was a three-carburetor edition, but in 1952 great interest was aroused by the almost invincible performance in sports-car racing of a team of prototype cars of extremely advanced and interesting design.
 By 1954 these had undergone sufficient development to be placed on the market as the "300SL", one of the costliest and most desirable cars of our time.
 The conventional chassis has been abandoned in favor of a complex structure of welded tubes, although the coil spring suspension is retained, and exceptionally large brakes are fitted, inboard at the rear.
 The engine is sharply inclined to the near-side in the interests of a low bonnet-line, and with Bosch fuel injection produces 240 bhp at 6,000 rpm.
 Claimed maximum speed is in excess of 160 mph and although the car is by no means small, dry weight has been kept to 23 cwt.
-The depth of the multi-tubular frame prevents the use of conventional side-hinged doors and these cars are fitted with the roof-hinged "gull-wing" doors which characterize an exceedingly handsome and practical car.
+The depth of the multi-tubular frame prevents the use of conventional side-hinged doors and these cars are fitted with the roof-hinged "gull-wing" doors which characterise an exceedingly handsome and practical car.
 An open touring version is available.
 In competition the "300SL" has become a powerful contender, and abetted by the success of the Grand Prix cars [and "300 SLR"] has captured a substantial portion of the export market."